golemfactory/wasm-store/README.md

 For apps augmented with GUI/CLI, the requirements are more relaxed and not set in stone, with the only must-have: good user experience :-)

 ## Directories structure
-When contributing an application in raw flavor, please make sure the repo the link will be pointing to adheres to the structure expected by Wasm task in Golem.
+When contributing an application in a raw Wasm format, please make sure that the submitted link adheres to the structure expected by Wasm task in Golem.
 That is, we're looking for dir structure similar to the following